rajeshraj1998/duplicateImages/README.md

   </p>

 <h1>**Remember**</h1>
-<p> Add prefix of r to the source and destination folder
+<p> Add prefix of r to the source and destination folder.
  It will be something like this source=r"C:\Users\Rajesh\Desktop\miniProjectPython\Images"<br>
   destination = r'C:\Users\Rajesh\Desktop\miniProjectPython\duplicate'</p>